-Dr. Li-Rong Yu studied biology at the Hangzhou Teachers College in China and graduated with a B.S. degree in 1991.
-He then attended the Institute of Hydrobiology, Chinese Academy of Sciences and earned an M.S. degree in hydrobiology in 1994.
-There he studied the origin, evolution, and phylogeny of the pseudogobiini fishes in East Asia.
-From 1994 to 1997, Dr. Yu worked as an engineer at the Institute of Reservoir Fisheries, Chinese Academy of Sciences, and studied the effects of nutrition and physiological factors on fish growth.
-He then attended the Shanghai Institute of Biochemistry, Chinese Academy of Sciences to study cancer proteomics and received a Ph.D. degree in biochemistry and molecular biology in 2000.
-In the same year, Dr. Yu came to the United States and conducted postdoctoral research in quantitative proteomics and biological mass spectrometry in Dr. Richard Smith’s group at the Pacific Northwest National Laboratory.
+Dr. Li-Rong Yu received his B.S. in biology from Hangzhou Teachers College in 1991 and M.S. in hydrobiology from the Institute of Hydrobiology, Chinese Academy of Sciences in 1994.
+He then received a Ph.D. in biochemistry and molecular biology from the Shanghai Institute of Biochemistry, Chinese Academy of Sciences in 2000.
+His Ph.D. research focused on liver cancer proteomics using 2D-PAGE and mass spectrometry.
+Dr. Yu completed postdoctoral research training in quantitative proteomics and biological mass spectrometry under Dr. Richard Smith at the Pacific Northwest National Laboratory in 2002.
 From 2002 to 2007, Dr. Yu worked at the Laboratory of Proteomics and Analytical Technologies, SAIC-Frederick, Inc., National Cancer Institute in Frederick, Maryland.
 He worked as a scientist, senior scientist, and group head with studies focusing on the development of mass spectrometry-based quantitative proteomic technologies and their application to cancer biology.
 In 2007, Dr. Yu joined NCTR as a team leader and director for proteomics.
-His current research has focused on the development of proteomic biomarkers and understanding the mechanisms of drug-induced organ toxicity at the proteome level.
+His current research has been on the development of proteomic biomarkers and understanding the mechanisms of drug-induced organ toxicity at the proteome level.
 Dr. Yu has authored or co-authored more than 90 peer-reviewed publications or book chapters and has served on editorial boards of professional journals and committees of international working groups.

 Professional Societies/National and International Groups